Rodolfo Pizarro

-Rodolfo Gilbert Pizarro Thomas (born 15 February 1994) is a Mexican professional footballer who plays as an attacking midfielder for Major League Soccer club Inter Miami.
+Rodolfo Gilbert Pizarro Thomas (born 15 February 1994) is a Mexican professional footballer who plays as an attacking midfielder for Liga MX club Juárez.

-Pizarro broke into the senior Pachuca team in 2012, remaining there until he was sold to Guadalajara in 2016, playing for a year and a half, helping the team to claim their twelfth league title after an 11-year drought as well as winning the Clausura 2017 Copa MX and the 2018 CONCACAF Champions League before transferring to Monterrey and helping them win the 2019 CONCACAF Champions League and the Liga MX after a near-decade drought.
+Pizarro made his professional debut with Pachuca, where he spent four years before transferring to Guadalajara.
+Although his time at the club was brief, he achieved notable success.
+Just eighteen months later, he joined Monterrey in a move that set a new record as the most expensive signing in the league’s history.
+Pizarro later continued his career with Inter Miami, AEK Athens and Mazatlán.

 He has participated for the U-21, the U-23, and the senior levels of Mexico's national team.
-He has represented Mexico at the 2016 Summer Olympics and the 2017 and 2019 CONCACAF Gold Cup.
+He has represented Mexico at the 2016 Summer Olympics and the 2017, 2019, and 2021 CONCACAF Gold Cups.

 Club career

 Pachuca

 Pizarro started his youth career with Orinegros Ciudad Madero, and joined the Pachuca Youth System in 2011.
 Pizarro made his debut with the senior team on 14 September 2012 coming in on as a substitute in the 71st minute in a 3–2 win over Morelia.
 At the time of his debut, he played as a right-back.

 On 19 February 2013, during a Copa MX group stage match against Dorados de Sinaloa, he would score his first goal in a 5–2 loss.

 Pizarro, along with fellow youth system teammates Hirving Lozano and Érick Gutiérrez, proved to be vital in Pachuca's winning of the Clausura 2016 championship.